matthewbush55/employee-management-system/README.md

 ## Installation

-To install necessary dependencies, add the following items to you package.json file and run `npm i`:
+After cloning the repository, install necessary dependencies by adding the following items to you package.json file and running `npm i`:

     "asciiart-logo": "^0.2.6",
     "console.table": "^0.10.0",